-- data (DMatrix) The dmatrix storing the input. - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
+- data (numpy.array/scipy.sparse) Data to predict with - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
 Otherwise, it is assumed that the feature_names are the same.

-save model(fname)
+save_model (fname: str)

-The model is saved in an XGBoost internal binary format which is universal among the various XGBoost interfaces.
-Auxiliary attributes of the Python Booster object (such as feature names) will not be loaded.
-Label encodings (text labels to numeric labels) will be also lost.
-If you are using only the Python interface, we recommend pickling the model object for best results.
+The model is saved in an XGBoost internal format which is universal among the various XGBoost interfaces.
+Auxiliary attributes of the Python Booster object (such as feature names) will not be saved.